EchoAlice/Model-Danksharding/README.md

 The original file can be represented as an integer, then separated into chunks.
 The integer chunks can then be used to create a UNIQUE polynomial, abstractly representing the data to be stored.
 Create the polynomial via systems of equations or lagrange interpolation (haven't implemented lagrange interpolation yet).
-If you know the polynomial and the x coordinates that map to original file (the y coordinates), you can reconstruct the file by evaluating the polynomial at those x coordinates!
+If you know the x coordinates that map to original file (the y coordinates), you can reconstruct the file by first recreating the polynomial with any m of n chunks that have been distributed among a network, then evaluating the polynomial at the x coordinates!

 Within the code, equations are represented as a list of coefficients followed by the y coordinate transposed to the left side of the equation (y isn't represented within polynomial).